Bork114/Triad_Web/content/Triad/Triad/Multiverse/Titan of Time/Aevi Sphere/Places/Aevi Sphere.md

 > |Realm |`=this.Realm` |
 > | Alternative Name | `= this.Alias`|
 # `= this.Name`
-The Aevi Sphere was created by the [Titan of Time] to establish a sense of passage in Desyia as a whole.
+The Aevi Sphere was created by the [[content/Triad/Triad/Multiverse/Titan of Time/Titan Lore/Titan of Time|Titan of Time]] to establish a sense of passage in Desyia as a whole.
 Aevi is populated by Aasimar, the chosen of Time himself to watch over the flow of time.
 It is a place of the never ending loop.
 # History
-In the creation of Triad, Aevi was created by The [Titan of Time].
+In the creation of Triad, Aevi was created by The [[content/Triad/Triad/Multiverse/Titan of Time/Titan Lore/Titan of Time|Titan of Time]].
 This [Sphere] is one of the  [[anchor points]] of the [[Multiverse]].

 # Domain